nik-rev/EVIL_RUST/README.md

 1. References `&` are not allowed.
 Only raw, unsafe pointers are. `*mut` and `*const`.
 1. Cargo is **forbidden**.
 Use the compiler directly instead.

-These rules are automatically enforced by the Evil Rust compiler, `evil-rustc`.
+These rules are automatically enforced by a set of custom clippy lints, from `evil-clippy`.

 ## Hello World